 This will be a solid test of our strength and power exercises and challenge our running endurance.
 But after this cycle of our Tactical Periodization Plan, the running, swimming and rucking will improve to more optimal levels.

 The Dirty Dozen Tactical Fitness Test can be applied in three ways:

-- Separate the strength and Power, speed and agility and endurance into two or three days
+Separate the strength and power, speed, agility and endurance into two or three days.

-- Break up Dirty Dozen into two to three events over the course of a year.
+Break up the Dirty Dozen into two to three events over the course of a year.
 Separate strength and power until after the strength cycle.
-Speed, agility and endurance should wait until after the calisthenics, speed, and endurance cycle.
+Speed, agility and endurance should wait until after the calisthenics, speed and endurance cycle.